AgroDan/agrohacksstuff-content/_posts/2023-08-07-my-nmap-cheat-sheet.md

 - nmap receives **TCP SYN/ACK** reply to **443/TCP SYN** packet
 - nmap receives **TCP RST** reply to **80/TCP ACK** packet

 Running nmap from a VMWare machine as stated above, the supplied network can generate a **TCP RST** reply to all of the **80/TCP ACK** packets, which can trick nmap into thinking all hosts are up.
-Setting the `--unprivileged` flag will run nmap assuming you are not a privileged user with the capability of sniffing the wire, so will resort to checking for port 443 connections _only_.
-The better answer to this is to run your VM in bridged mode when performing this to achieve more accurate results.
+Setting the `--unprivileged` flag will run nmap assuming you are not a privileged user with the capability of sniffing the wire, so will resort to checking for port 443 connections _only_. **The better solution to this is to run your VM in bridged mode when performing this to achieve more accurate results.**

 ### Host Discovery: List Scan

 ```terminal
 $ sudo nmap -sL 10.20.30.0/24
 ```
 This isn't as reliable because it doesn't send any packets to the target hosts.
 Just performs nameserver reverse lookups on the IP addresses.
-Still fairly covert though.
+Still fairly covert though as you aren't sending _any_ packets to the individual hosts, just negotiating with a nameserver.

 ## Useful Flags